Update: I will be doing all my Tarot blogging at The American Renaissance Tarot site from now on. Come check us out!

 Throughout this strange journey of trying to make sense of past traumas that have both the unreality and hyper-reality of dreams, I have been helped the most by paying attention to synchronistic experiences, ancestor communications, my dreams, and psychic technology like the Tarot.
 Adhering to a strict schedule of weekly counseling in conventional psychotherapy – poking the wound every Tuesday – not only did not help me, but also provoked a crisis that it seemed like only psych meds could solve.
 I stopped taking the pills after a few weeks, determined in my knowledge that the worst had obviously already occurred and that there was just no reason the “healing” process should be an exercise in suffering.

-Some of you know that I have written a book about the Tarot (currently in the process of being illustrated) which interprets the archetypes of the cards through iconic American literature.
+Some of you know that I have written a book about the Tarot which interprets the archetypes of the cards through iconic American literature.
 I have also been testing out Tarot spreads inspired by writers and their tales.
 This “Angels and Demons” spread evolved out of my academic knowledge of Edgar Allan Poe and his fascination with both sub-human and super-human states of being.
 Little in Poe’s literary corpus features the merely human.
 Rather, Poe’s characters tend toward the extremes of abnormal psychology and behave like human devils, or alternately resemble godlike entities endowed with supernatural gifts.
 Poe’s genius is that he understood that both options are available to all humans at any time.
 We all have a Shadow, and we all have a Higher Self, or Guiding Spirit.

 Trauma can make us feel that we are damned to live in shadow, eaten alive by our fears and the false perceptions that pain has made tangible.
 It can be more comfortable to live on the surface, because slaying those inner demons calls for nothing less than our best and highest – in other words, total transformation.
 When I started working with the “Angels and Demons” spread, alternately titled “Poe’s Coffin,” I had no idea how much I would feel the truth of the idea that the demon we fear the most is actually our highest angel.
 To badly paraphrase Carl Jung, lots of scary stuff lurks within the subconscious mind, but you have to trek in there in order to find the treasure!
 The “Angels and Demons” Tarot spread is designed to help you access deep fears and traumas.
 It does not “cure” them, but rather facilitates the process of making unconscious material more conscious.